congo-cc/congo-parser-generator/examples/java/README.md

 Use the build.xml in this directory to build a Java source code parser.
-This is the same Java Parser that is used in JavaCC itself to handle embedded java code in JavaCC grammar files.
-In fact, the JavaCC.ccc grammar file in the src/main/grammars directory simply uses the grammar file in this directory via an [INCLUDE](https://doku.ccc.com/doku.php?id=include).
+This is the same Java Parser that is used in CongoCC itself to handle embedded java code in CongoCC grammar files.
+In fact, the CongoCC.ccc grammar file in the src/grammars directory simply uses the grammar file in this directory via an [INCLUDE](https://doku.ccc.com/doku.php?id=include).

 The JParse.java in the top-level directory can be used as a test harness.
 Try it as follows: